 - Although palm seedlings do not require fertilizer at first, it is a good idea to put them on a light liquid fertilizer once they begin to develop actively.

 - Lastly, you may bring the Palm inside and transplant it into a larger pot once it has acquired several sets of leaves and the leaves have begun to take their mature appearance.

-FAQs about Cat Palm
+FAQs about Cat Palm Care

-Are Cat Palms Poisonous?
+Are Cat Palms easy to care for?

 Yes, the plants are easy to grow and care for in tropical habitat.
 Only providing water weekly and giving a humid atmosphere is enough to help these palms grow.